ShravanKumar23/EMB3RS-TEO-Module/docs/manual/Data and instruction to run the model.rst

 ========================================
-Running the TEo for the Test case
+Running the TEO for the Test case
 ========================================
 Data and instruction to run the model
 ------------------------------------------